Proposals Due Friday March 28, 11pm

 Finally, rebuild the HLP OHMM jarfile using the same procedure as for lab 2.

-All your code must run autonomously (no human intervention) on the HLP.
-No external processing is allowed except for optional, and encouraged, debug interfaces which may receive information from the robot but may not send anything back).
-Exceptions to these requirements may be made by discussing with course staff at the time of your proposal.
+All your code must run autonomously (no human intervention).
+Clarifications and exceptions to this requirement may be made by discussing with course staff at the time of your proposal.

 Possible example projects:

 You will be asked to demonstrate your code for the course staff in lab on the due date for this assignment (listed at the top of this page); 30% of your grade for the lab will be based on the observed behavior.
 Mainly want to see that your code works and is as bug-free as possible.
 Another 30% of your grade will be based on the written proposal and presentation, and the remaining 40% will be based on your code.

 You will hand in your code following the general handin instructions by the due date and time listed at the top of this page.
 We will consider the code completeness, lack of bugs, architecture and organization, documentation, syntactic style, and efficiency, in that order of priority.
 You must also clearly document, both in your README and in code comments, the contributions of each group member.